Calendar

 Ryan: The only thing Christmas-y about this beer is the label.
 But, in my mind, there’s never a bad time for an imperial stout.
 So why not add it to the mix!

-As you’ll see in Karl’s notes below, this beer pours pitch black with some intriguing tan ribbons layering the top of this offering.
+As you’ll see in Karl’s notes below, Santa’s Little Helper pours pitch black with some intriguing tan ribbons layering the top of this offering.
 The nose is chalked full of roasted coffee beans and dark chocolate.

 The booze is also pretty noticeable despite being a mere 9.5% ABV.
 Wait, what am I saying?
-How many big, heavy beers have I had that 9.5% is light?
+How many big, heavy beers have I had wheere 9.5% is light?

 Anywho, this is a solid offering from Port and I would gladly recommend picking up a bottle come winter.